-436-050-0120 Records Insurers Must Keep in Oregon; Removal and Disposition
+436-050-0120 Records Insurers Must Keep in Oregon Maintain; Removal and Disposition

-(1) Claims records insurers must keep in Oregon.
+(1) Claims rRecords insurers must keep in Oregonmaintain.

-Each insurer is required to keep the following records of Oregon claims for compensation in this state, and make those records available to the director upon request:
+Each insurer is required to keep maintain the following records of Oregon claims for compensation Oregon workers' compensation claims in this state, and to make those the records available at an Oregon claims processing location, and to provide the director access to the records to the director upon request:

-(a) Written records used and relied upon in processing claims;

-(b) A written record of all payments made as a result of any claim including documentation of:

-(A) The amount of the payment;

-(B) The date the payment was issued;

-(C) The date the payment was mailed or delivered; and

-(D) An explanation of the time period between the date the payment was issued and the date the payment was mailed or delivered, if any;

-(c) Written records of the approval or denial of claims for supplemental temporary disability benefits under ORS 656.210(5);

-(d) Written records that show its insured employers have complied with ORS 656.017; and

-(e) Written records, or copies of records, of claims processed by prior service companies.

-(2) Removal of claims records.
+- (a) Written records used and relied upon in processing each claims; - (b) A written record of all payments made as a result of any claim including documentation of: - (A) The amount of the payment; - (B) The date the payment was issued; - (C) The date the payment was mailed or delivered; and - (D) An explanation of the time period between the date the payment was issued and the date the payment was mailed or delivered, if any; - (c) Written records of the approval or denial of claims for supplemental temporary disability benefits under ORS 656.210(5); - (d) Written records that show its insured employers have complied with ORS 656.017; and - (e) Written records, or copies of records, of claims processed by prior service companies. - (2) Removal of claims records.
+Availability of records.

-An insurer may remove the following records from this state, under the conditions described in this section:
+An insurer may must remove the following make records available by one or more of the following methods from this state, under the conditions described in this section: